veneresabrina/ChimerDriver/README.md

 You can find all the theory details about ChimerDriver here: https://www.biorxiv.org/content/10.1101/2021.10.20.465128v1.abstract
 If you use the **ChimerDriver** tool, please cite the following:

-Lovino, M., Montemurro, M., Barrese, V. S., & Ficarra, E. (2021).
-Identifying the oncogenic potential of gene fusions exploiting miRNAs. bioRxiv.
+Lovino, M., Montemurro, M., Barrese, V. S., & Ficarra, E. (2021). _Identifying the oncogenic potential of gene fusions exploiting miRNAs_. bioRxiv.

 > @article{lovino2021identifying,
+>
 > title={Identifying the oncogenic potential of gene fusions exploiting miRNAs},
+>
 > author={Lovino, Marta and Montemurro, Marilisa and Barrese, Venere Sabrina and Ficarra, Elisa},
+>
 > journal={bioRxiv},
+>
 > year={2021},
+>
 > publisher={Cold Spring Harbor Laboratory}}